mrbaloglu/mrbaloglu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics, Bilkent University, 2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science and Engineering, Sabanci University, ongoing
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======
+* April 2022 - Present: Data Scientist
+  * Soostone.Inc
+  * Duties Included: Data cleansing and analytics, creating predictive modeling platforms with PyTorch and other machine learning libraries.
+  * Applying containerization technologies with Docker on a multiple container network consisting of an mlflow-server and prediction server created with Flask and PostgreSQL.

-* Summer 2015: Research Assistant
+* January 2021 - April 2022: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Fulfilled teaching assistant responsibilities for CS201: Introduction to Programming with C++ and CS412: Machine Learning courses.
+Responsibilities included preparing and grading homeworks, projects, quizzes and some exam questions, holding office hours and teaching on recitations.
+  * Assisted the department chair and other faculty members on preparation of course documents & statistics and contributed to the departments' effort on getting MÜDEK (Association for Evaluation and Accreditation of Engineering Programs) accreditation.

-* Fall 2015: Research Assistant
+* Summer 2019: Research Intern
-  * Github University
+  * Sabanci University
-  * Duties included: Merging pull requests
+  * Duties included: On the scope of PURE (Program for Undergraduate Research), made a research on Post-Quantum Crypthography algorithms Kyber and Dilithium.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Erkay Savaş

+* Summer 2019: Machine Learning Intern
+  * Migraine.Ai
+  * Duties included: Using the data given, after data cleansing and analysis, implemented machine learning models for a classification task.

 Skills
 ======
+* Python
-* Skill 1
+* Machine Learning
-* Skill 2
+  * NLP
-  * Sub-skill 2.1
+  * Deep Learning
-  * Sub-skill 2.2
+  * Reinforcement Learning
+* Data Analysis & Cleansing
-  * Sub-skill 2.3
+  * Pandas
-* Skill 3
+  * SQL

 Publications
 ======